Situation calculus: Elements

 The main elements of the situation calculus are the actions, fluents and the situations.
 A number of objects are also typically involved in the description of the world.
 The situation calculus is based on a sorted domain with three sorts: actions, situations, and objects, where the objects include everything that is not an action or a situation.
 Variables of each sort can be used.
 While actions, situations, and objects are elements of the domain, the fluents are modeled as either predicates or functions.

 Actions

 The actions form a sort of the domain.
-Variables of sort action can be used.
+Variables of sort action can be used and also functions whose result is of sort action.
 Actions can be quantified.
 In the example robot world, possible action terms would be $move(x,y)$ to model the robot moving to a new location $(x,y)$, and $pickup(o)$ to model the robot picking up an object o.
 A special predicate Poss is used to indicate when an action is executable.